Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Data

-Further in each of these four samples, we apply four different selections based on their luminosities in W1, W2, W3, and W4 bands resulting in a total number of 16 subsamples.
-Specifically in this context, we define a selection in a particular band as selecting only those galaxies with available luminosity measurements in the respective band.
-That is, the W1 selection selects only those galaxies with W1 luminosity available, W2 selection selects only those galaxies with W2 luminosity available, and so on.
-For example in sample $\mathcal{P}$, there are 31555, 30991, 25862, and 16799 galaxies having the W1, W2, W3, and W4 luminosities respectively.
-The differences between these selections are due to the difference in sensitivity of \textit{WISE} bands with W3 and W4 being less sensitive than W1 and W2 bands \citep{wright2010_wise, jarrett2013}.
+Furthermore, in each of these four samples, we applied three additional selections based on their luminosities in the W2, W3, and W4 bands, resulting in a total number of 16 subsamples.
+Specifically, in this context, we defined a selection in a particular band as selecting only those galaxies with available luminosity measurements in the respective band.
+That is, the W2 selection selects only galaxies with available W2 luminosity, W3 selection selects only galaxies with available W3 luminosity, and so on.
+For example, sample $\mathcal{P}$ contains 31555, 30991, 25862, and 16799 galaxies with W1, W2, W3, and W4 luminosities, respectively.
+It is to be noted that the first selection was made with the W1 absolute magnitude, and then in each following selection, the galaxies without longer wavelength luminosities were filtered out.
+Therefore, the resulting samples are with selections $r$+W1, $r$+W1+W2, $r$+W1+W3, and $r$+W1+W4.
+The differences between these selections are due to the difference in sensitivity of WISE bands, with W3 and W4 being less sensitive than W1 and W2 \citep{wright2010_wise, jarrett2013}.

-The properties of these subsamples such as sample name, redshift range, upper limiting W1 absolute magnitude, and number of galaxies in W1, W2, W3, and W4 selections are given in Table~\ref{table:subsamples_mcf}.
-For each of the 16 subsamples, we measure the 2pCFs and MCFs using those properties that have available measurements in that particular selection.
+The properties of these subsamples such as sample name, redshift range, upper limiting W1 absolute magnitude, and number of galaxies in each selections are given in Table~\ref{table:subsamples_mcf}.
+For each of the 16 subsamples, we measured the 2pCFs and MCFs using the properties with available measurements in that particular selection.